 All staff and students have a responsibility to ensure a working and studying environment where everyone is treated with equal respect and dignity.
 Each member of the University is expected to contribute to preventing unacceptable behaviours, including harassment, bullying or sexual misconduct through self-awareness; and by modelling positive behaviour for others, and raising any concerns.

-This page outlines the key principles of BGU’s Prevention of Bullying, Harassment and Sexual Misconduct Policy which can be found here.
+This page outlines the key principles of BGU’s Prevention of Bullying, Harassment and Sexual Misconduct Policy.

 How the University defines...